Skip to main content

 }

 The ProductList has its own cartItems state, and CartSummary has its own cartItemCount state.
 They are completely disconnected.
-This is a recipe for bugs.
+How does adding an item in ProductList update the count in CartSummary?
+It does not.
+This is a recipe for bugs and inconsistent UIs.

 The Solution: Lifting State to a Common Ancestor